kedarinapavlikova/claude-skills/README.md

-# Claude Skills — by Keddy Pavlikova
+# Claude Skills — by Keddy Pavlik

 A collection of shareable Claude skills for teams and individuals who want to get more out of AI: faster results, better prompts, fewer interruptions.